project-SIMPLE/simple.template.unity/README.md

 		- Game Manager: define all the aspects of the game
   	- Telelport Area: used only for FPS player to move using teleportation
     	- Debug Overlay: display all the information written in the model (using Debug.Log("message")).
-- Middleware Tester Scene: just use to test the connection to the middleware

 ### Quick Start